-I am not willing to lose my downtime. (and I don’t have to be)
+I am not willing to lose my downtime.
+(And I don’t have to be.)

 I needed to figure out how to get my son to have downtime.
 Something to allow his mind and body to slow down so that I could recharge myself, just like the good ‘ol napping days.